toni-heittola/pelican-btex/README.md

 - `_slides`, link to Slides associated to the publication
 - `_webpublication`, link to web publication associated to the publication
 - `_demo`, link to Demo associated to the publication
+- `_demo_external`, link to external Demo associated to the publication
 - `_toolbox`, link to Toolbox associated to the publication
 - `_data1` and `_data2`, link to data packages associated to the publication
 - `_code1` and `_code2`, link to code packages associated to the publication